mumutozbek/Vehicle_Detection_Statistic/README.md

 MIT License

 ## Acknowledgments
-- YOLOv8 for object detection
+- YOLOv8 (or you can try it with yolo11) for object detection
 - PyQt6 for the user interface
 - OpenCV for video processing